davidohalloran/mention-tagger/README.md

     $('textarea.mentionbox').setupMentionTagging()

+## Get data out

 To get the message and the tagged friends out of the text box just call the following function

     $('textarea.mentionbox').mentionTagging('getGraphFormatedString')

 This will return a string like so ``i love @[61010765] a @[14801267]``

+## Change Styles

+The text box itself will autogrow to the size of the users message thanks to the Elastic jQuery pluggin.
+As for styling the fonts or sizes change the fonts on the ``.mentions-input-box`` class so that both the text field and the sudo highlighter are effected.

 ## Testing